 In Colorado, motorcycles must adhere to traffic laws in the same manner as cars and trucks.
 When it comes to helmets, if you are 18 years of age or older, you are not required to wear one (although it’s strongly encouraged).
 For minors, helmets are mandatory at all times.
-In 2006, 65% of all motorcycle riders killed in an accident in states without mandatory helmet laws were not wearing a helmet at the time of the collision.
+In a 2006 study, 65% of all motorcycle riders killed in an accident in states without mandatory helmet laws were not wearing a helmet at the time of the collision.
 For those killed in helmet-mandatory states, only 13% were not wearing a helmet during their crash.

 Although helmets are not mandatory, eye protection is.
 Some form of eye protection, whether a helmet visor, eye goggles, or glasses with lenses made from safety glass, is required.
 A windshield is not considered eye protection under Colorado law.

 When carrying passengers, your motorcycle must be equipped to handle them.
 This means you need to have footrests available for them, and they must be using the footrests.
 They must also be seated behind the operator of the motorcycle, not in front.
 Passengers are allowed to sit in a sidecar, if applicable.